Stephen-RA-King/pynamer/README.md

 optional arguments:
-  -h, --help            show this help message and exit -r, --register        Register the name on PyPi if the name is available -f FILE, --file FILE  File containing a list of projects to analyze -o OUTPUT, --output OUTPUT
-                        File to output the results to -v, --verbose         output additional information -g, --generate        Generate a new PyPI simple index
+  -h, --help            show this help message and exit -r, --register        register the name on PyPi if the name is available -v, --verbose         display information about similar projects -g, --generate        generate a new PyPI simple index -m, --meta            input new meta data when registering (Author and email address) --version             display version number
+  -f FILE, --file FILE  file containing a list of projects to analyze -o OUTPUT, --output OUTPUT
+                        file to store the test results
 ```

 ## Specifying multiple names